Sri Lankan shares hit 15-month closing low on foreign selling

-COLOMBO, July 3 (Reuters) - Sri Lankan shares extended falls on Tuesday to a 15-month closing low as continued foreign selling in blue chips, political uncertainty and concerns about lower economic growth dented investor appetite for risky assets.
+COLOMBO, July 4 (Reuters) - Sri Lankan shares extended losses on Wednesday to hit their lowest close in more than 15 months as continued foreign selling in blue-chip stocks dampened sentiment.

-Foreign investors sold the island nation’s risky assets for a ninth consecutive session, extending the foreign outflow to 1.02 billion rupees ($6.44 million).
+Foreign investors sold for the tenth consecutive session, extending the foreign outflow to 1.1 billion rupees ($6.94 million) worth of equities.

-“Foreign selling was the main reason for the fall.
-Political uncertainty is the main reason that has kept investors on the sidelines,” said Prashan Fernando, CEO, Acuity Stockbrokers.
+Foreign selling has continued, and this is mainly due to foreign investors’ exit from emerging markets,” said Dimantha Mathew, head of research, First Capital Holdings.

-Turnover was 566.5 million rupees, less than this year’s daily average of 932 million rupees.
+Turnover was 261.6 million rupees, less than a third of this year’s daily average of 926.2 million rupees.

-Top conglomerate John Keells Holdings closed 3.4 percent lower, Lanka Orix Leasing Company fell 4.2 percent, and leading mobile phone services provider Dialog Axiata slipped 1.4 percent.
+Top conglomerate John Keells Holdings closed 1.3 percent lower, Distillers Co of Sri Lanka Plc ended 1.5 percent lower, leading fixed line telephone operator Sri Lanka Telecom Plc ended down 3.2 percent and Lanka ORIX Leasing Co Plc closed 3.1 percent lower.

 Investors are waiting for some positive news both on the economic and political fronts, said analysts, adding that the government’s policy implementation had been sluggish since both main parties in the ruling coalition suffered local polls in February.